jamrod/ssm-tool/README.md

 Currently there are jobs defined for "create", "update", "delete", "rename" or "fix_tags".

 #### Anatomy of a job.json
-Json for all jobs have three keys,
+JSON for all jobs have three keys,
  - "*action*": Always "init" for all jobs
  - "*job_action*": Set to one of "create", "update", "delete", "rename" or "fix_tags"
  - "*args*": A dictionary which defines the information specific to the job